 Fully-Identity-Reduced MDDs incorporate 'full' reduction at even levels and 'identity' reduction at odd levels.
-A 2-level Fully-Identity-Reduced MDD, where both levels are skipped, and the edge leads to the true node, compactly encodes the identity relation between $X_2$ and $X_1$ , independently of the (necessarily common) domain of $X_2$ and $X_1$ .
+A 2-level Fully-Identity-Reduced MDD, where both levels are skipped, and the edge leads to the true node, compactly encodes the identity relation between X_2 and X_1 , independently of the (necessarily common) domain of X_2 and X_1 .
 This so-called identity pattern may be used to advantage in multiple parts of a Fully-Identity-Reduced MDD.
 Doing so has been found to greatly reduce space requirements for interleaved encodings of transition relations where the support of the transition relation omits many variables.
 The support of a transition relation is the set of variables used in or changed by the transition relation.
 Thus it has found application in practical model checking systems.
 These advantages must not be ignored when considering encodings for such transition relations, and my novel structures retain these advantages in certain variants.

-The algorithm for evaluating an encoded function $f_A$ on its argument X using its Fully-Identity-Reduced MDD (or Fully-Identity-Reduced EMDD) (and allowing null-pointer elimination) encoding A is altered to the following:
+The algorithm for evaluating an encoded function f_A on its argument X using its Fully-Identity-Reduced MDD (or Fully-Identity-Reduced EMDD) (and allowing null-pointer elimination) encoding A is as follows:

-- 1. let b refer to the root of A (or the unique leaf of A, if all levels are skipped) - 2. for each even $i \in \{K, K 2, ..., 2\}$ , in decreasing order if i = level(b) (the Fully-Reduced level is not skipped)
+- 1. let b refer to the root of A (or the unique leaf of A, if all levels are skipped) - 2. for each even $i \in \{K, K-2, \ldots, 2\}$, in decreasing order if i = level(b) (the Fully-Reduced level is not skipped)